davidyen1124/portfolio/README.md

 ## 🎨 What's This Masterpiece?

 Behold, a groundbreaking innovation in personal portfolio presentation!
+Now powered by React and Vite.
 Instead of boring you with yet another static webpage filled with buzzwords and stock photos, I've created an actual 3D museum.
 Because why list your projects when you can force people to _walk_ through them, right?

 ## 🎮 How to Navigate This Pretentious Gallery